Bali Retreat 2026

 You won’t need to bring your mat.

-Everything we need will be in the yoga shala already.
+Everything else we need will be in the yoga shala already.

-You’ll want your normal yoga clothes though, and please pack a long sleeve layer for our evening practices too as the temperature will drop a bit.
+You’ll want your normal summer yoga clothes, and please pack a long sleeve layer for our early morning classes too as the temperature drops a bit overnight.

 Sneakers